-Those of us who live in Northern and Central California know how fortunate we are to have access to our wonderful state parks—from coastal tide pools to rolling, oak-studded hills.
-Once again this year, Pacific Gas and Electric Company stands ready to help keep those parks in top form as the Presenting Sponsor of the Earth Day Restoration and Cleanup.
+Our wonderful state parks are among the places I treasure most in California, from the rolling oak-covered hillsides to coastal tide pools teaming with life.
+Once again this year, Pacific Gas and Electric Company is delighted to help keep those parks in top form as the Presenting Sponsor of the California State Parks Foundation Earth Day Restoration and Cleanup.

-Tony Earley PG&E Corporation Chairman and CEO
+PG&E Corporation CEO and President

-For 12 years, PG&E has been honored to support the California State Parks Foundation as a Presenting Sponsor of the Earth Day Restoration and Cleanup.
-Over those years, our sponsorship has helped fund critical maintenance and improvements at state parks through grants totaling more than $1.7 million.
+For 13 years, PG&E has been honored to support the California State Parks Foundation as a Presenting Sponsor of the Earth Day Restoration and Cleanup.
+Over those years, our sponsorship has helped fund critical maintenance and improvements at state parks through grants totaling more than $2.8 million.